 If vsftpd is not installed, you can install it by following these steps:

-This calls the Add/Remove Software program.
+- Search for the package.
 Type vsftpd into the search box and click Find.
 It locates the vsftp package.

-2. Select the Very Secure Ftp Daemon package and click Apply.
-Add/Remove Software installs the vsftp package.
+- Install.
+Select the Very Secure Ftp Daemon package and click Apply.
+The system will install the package.

-3. Close the Add / Remove Software program.
-The vsftp package is now installed.
+- Close the Add/Remove Software program.
+The package is now installed.

 You can start the vsftpd service from a terminal window by typing this command: